 7. Asset Income Calculation.
-Assets equal to or greater than \$5000: Households with total assets face value equal to or greater than \$5000 will be verified by tenant provided financial statements such as monthly, quarterly or year-end statements.
-Asset income will be calculated using face value multiplied by 2%.
-Asset income from life insurance policies will be calculated using cash value multiplied by 2%.
-Real Estate asset income will be calculated based on the equity value multiplied by 2%.
+Assets equal to or greater than \$50,000: Under MTW policy, households with total assets face value equal to or greater than \$50,000 will be verified by tenant provided financial statements such as monthly, quarterly or year-end statements.
+Asset income will be calculated on the asset value equal to or greater than \$50,000 using face value multiplied by 2%.
+Asset income from life insurance policies will be calculated using cash value equal to or greater than \$50,000 multiplied by 2%.
+Real Estate asset income will be calculated based on the equity value equal to or greater than \$50,000 multiplied by 2%.

 Rental Property Income.
-LHA will consider rental property owned by the applicant/participant as an asset and income will calculated by using either 1) the actual income from the asset, or 2) the imputed asset income (face value of the property multiplied by 2%), whichever is greater.
+LHA will consider rental property owned by the applicant/participant as an asset and income will be calculated by using either 1) the actual income from the asset, or 2) the imputed asset income (face value of the property equal to or greater than \$50,000 multiplied by 2%), whichever is greater.

-Assets less than \$5000.
-Household with assets less than \$5000 will self-certify their assets with a written statement and all asset income will be excluded.
+Assets less than \$50,000.
+Household with assets less than \$50,000 will self-certify their assets with a written statement and all asset income will be excluded.

 8. Verification Requirements.
-In addition to the asset verification requirement changes.
+In addition to the asset verification changes.